goodmajo/ME382PentRob/README.md

 ## 11 - 17 - 2017 ##
 I have changed the MotorDrv class to have the drive motors enable only when they're moving.
 I have not tested this yet, but I have no reason to believe it won't work.
 The new IBT2 function usage is described in the comments.

+## 11 - 19 - 2016 ##
+The MotorDrv class works with the BTS7960.
+I changed the enabling and it's in good shape now.
+The current version of this library might be the final one for all purposes relating to this particular robot.